-Clean the outside case by occasionally wiping with a clean damp cloth.
+Clean the outside case by occasionally wiping with a clean damp cloth, (after first disconnecting the mains supply on an Ei225EN unit at the distribution/fuse board or by unplugging the Ei220EN unit).
 Do not use any cleaning agents, bleaches, detergents or polishes, including those in aerosol cans.
 Avoid spraying air fresheners, hair spray, paint or other aerosols near the CO Alarm.
 Do not place air fresheners near the unit.

-Use the narrow nozzle of a vacuum cleaner to remove fluff and other contamination from the cover slots to ensure CO gas can reach the sensor - see Gas Sensor positioning shown in figure 5a.
+Use the narrow nozzle of a vacuum cleaner to remove fluff and other contamination from the cover slots to ensure CO gas can reach the sensor.